teschiopol/virtual_machine/README.md

 # 💾 Virtual Machine

-A simple virtual machine in c
+A simple virtual machine in C.

-Use Makefile to simple use the program
+Use Makefile to run the program.

 ## 📂 Files